Copying Your Case Study

 All of our teaching materials are protected by U.S. copyright law, and one soft copy must be purchased for each time that the file will be downloaded, forwarded, or photocopied.

 If you would like multiple copies of one of our materials, you must purchase the same number of soft copy permissions as the number of copies you need.

-If you would like multiple copies of a case study or other teaching material, or if you would like to incorporate a case study or other product into a course packet, you must purchase the same number of soft copy permissions as the number of copies you need or course packets into which you plan to insert the case or exercise (if you're having 40 course packets printed, you would order 40 soft copies of the case(s) you plan to include).
-This option works well for case studies and other exercises for which each student receives identical material.
+If you would like to incorporate one of our materials into a course packet, you must purchase the same number of soft copy permissions as the number of course packets into which you plan to insert the material.
+Course packets work well to distribute case studies and other exercises for which each participant receives identical materials.

-For additional questions, please contact the Case Studies office at (617) 495-8689 or HLSCaseStudies@law.harvard.edu.
+For additional questions, please contact the Case Studies office at HLSCaseStudies@law.harvard.edu or 617-496-1316.